gratefulgabe5000/Gauntlet-Project-Two/Artifacts/1. Notes/Demo Videos/2nd run/VIDEO-SCRIPT.md

 **[Visual: TaskList or roadmap]**

-> "Next steps are straightforward: Complete the remaining three RAG test cases - privacy verification, fallback mechanism testing, and performance validation.
+> "Next steps are straightforward: Phase 3.3 RAG is complete and fully functional.
+We've verified all core functionality - Pinecone connection, automatic indexing, migration, and semantic search capabilities.
+Three optimization tests are deferred to Phase 4.
 >
 > Then Phase 4 - UI polish, comprehensive error handling, and final integration testing across all features.
 >